- Client - London Borough of Bromley

 From the start of the project, the company provided a first-class professional service.
 The work has been completed on time to a high professional standard and within costs.
 The most important aspect from an educational point of view is that everything has been achieved without any disruption to the day-to-day educational running of the school.

 I would certainly recommend Module-AR to anyone involved in the consideration of a new-build school project."

-Alongside this fantastic reference from Hilary, Simon Goodburn the Senior Project Manager at the London Borough of Bromley commented: “The School, following sanction by the Secretary of State, agreed to expand their existing accommodation to provide an additional 1 Form of Entry, from 2 to 3 classes per year group.
+Alongside this fantastic reference from the School's Headteacher, the Senior Project Manager at the London Borough of Bromley Mr Simon Goodburn also commented: "The School, following sanction by the Secretary of State, agreed to expand their existing accommodation to provide an additional 1 Form of Entry, from 2 to 3 classes per year group.

 The Local Authority in joint collaboration with the School and design team comprising Keegans Ltd and cost consultants Mott MacDonald undertook a competitive tendering exercise following comprehensive design and consultation work including planning consent.

-I am pleased to write however, that Parish CoE School took possession of a fully functional new build at the start of the new term in September.
-The on-side communication with the School was exemplary and the ‘behind-the-scenes’ management of materials, plant, goods and operatives was particularly well done with very little disruption to the School throughout the full 30 week contract.
+I am pleased to write however, that the School took possession of a fully functional new build at the start of the new term.
+The on-site communication with the School was exemplary and the 'behind-the-scenes' management of materials, plant, goods and operatives was particularly well done with very little disruption to the School throughout the full 30 week contract.